dxthanh2002/projectManager/docs/epics.md

 ## Overview

 This document provides the complete epic and story breakdown for **managercheck**, decomposing the requirements from the [PRD](./prd.md) into implementable stories.
-It integrates technical decisions from [Architecture](./architecture.md) to ensure stories are ready for implementation.
+It integrates technical decisions from [Architecture](./architecture.md) and [Mobile Architecture](./architecture-mobile.md) to ensure stories are ready for implementation.

 **Success Philosophy:** Focus on the "Leader-Member Delegation Loop" first.